trdroid/Android-Examples/ListControls-Adapters/ArrayAdapters/ListView-CheckedTextView/README.md

 The Adapter maps each data element from the data source to each instantiation of the child view, which in this case is android.R.layout.simple_list_item_checked.

+CheckedTextView extends TextView, intended to be used with ListViews.

 ### Get a reference to ListView

 The Main Activity Layout's file res/layout/activity_main.xml is: